cmksj1005/crossy-road/README.md

 * Two Types of Cars: There are two different types of cars in the game - a normal speed car and a high-speed car.
 * Increasing Difficulty: The speed of the cars increases with each stage you pass, adding to the game's difficulty.
 * Simple Controls: Use the space bar to move your character forward.
-Note that it is impossible to move backward; you can only move forward.
+Note that it is impossible to move backward.
+You can only move forward.
 * Challenging and Fun: The game is designed to be challenging and enjoyable.
 Try to beat your highest stage!

 ## How to play